Diego Velázquez de Cuéllar: Conquest of Mexico

 Velázquez organized another expedition, hoping to trade with the Mayans for their gold, "for there must have been much there."
-He put his nephew, Juan de Grijalva, in command of four ships which departed Cuba in January, 1518.
+He put his nephew, Juan de Grijalva, in command of four ships that departed Cuba in January 1518.
 Grijalva sailed along the Yucatan and then headed northwards following the Mexican coastline, exploring and trading with the natives as the opportunity arose.
-When Grijalva returned in October he brought back a profit of 20,000 crowns; but Velázquez was angry with his nephew and felt the returns did not justify the time and effort.
+When Grijalva returned in October he brought back a profit of 20,000 crowns, but Velázquez was angry with his nephew and felt the returns did not justify the time and effort.

 Even before Grijalva returned, Velázquez was preparing for another, larger expedition to the Yucatan.
 He sent a representative to Spain requesting authority to trade with or conquer the new lands and was granted the title of adelantado of the Yucatan and any other lands he might discover.
 Velázquez was unsure of who should lead this latest effort and after some hesitancy selected Hernán Cortés.
 Relations between them had been turbulent.
-Cortes served as the governor's private secretary during the initial conquest but was later involved in a plot to overthrow him.
-The attempted coup nearly cost Cortes his life but Velázquez pardoned him and awarded Cortes with one of the first encomiendas in Cuba.
+Cortés served as the governor's private secretary during the initial conquest but was later involved in a plot to overthrow him.
+The attempted coup nearly cost Cortés his life but Velázquez pardoned him and awarded Cortés with one of the first encomiendas in Cuba.

 Cortés readily accepted the commission and quickly began to organize a fleet and recruit volunteers.
 The governor soon regretted his choice when friends and allies warned him that his former secretary could not be trusted to remain loyal.
 In response, Velázquez named Vasco Porcallo to replace Cortés but when messages were sent ordering him to relinquish command, Cortés refused and even managed to recruit one of the messengers to his cause.
-Despite further entreaties and demands, Cortés refused turn over his command.
-In February, 1519, he left Havana for Mexico with ten ships and about 500 fighting men, effectively declaring himself free of Velázquez's authority.
+Despite further requests and demands, Cortés refused to turn over his command.
+In February 1519, he left Havana for Mexico with ten ships and about 500 fighting men, effectively declaring himself free of Velázquez's authority.

-In August 1519, Velázquez received word that Cortes had sent a ship to Spain carrying Aztec treasure and a request to be recognized as the rightful leader of the new territory.
-Velázquez hurriedly sent an emissary to Spain, contesting Cortes and reasserting his own authority.
+In August 1519, Velázquez received word that Cortés had sent a ship to Spain carrying Aztec treasure and a request to be recognized as the rightful leader of the new territory.
+Velázquez hurriedly sent an emissary to Spain, contesting Cortés and reasserting his authority.
 The Crown agreed to hear the dispute but postponed a decision for two years, perhaps waiting to see how the struggle was resolved in the field.

-Velázquez was determined to remove Cortes by force if necessary.
-In early 1520, he organized an armada of about 1000 fighting men and 18 ships equipped with both light and heavy artillery.
-Panfilo de Narvaez was selected to lead the force with instructions to arrest Cortes and assume government of the new territory on behalf of Velázquez.
-Instead, Narvaez was easily defeated and Cortes persuaded most of the force to switch sides and join his invasion of the Aztec empire.
+Velázquez was determined to remove Cortés by force if necessary.
+In early 1520, he organized an armada of about 1,000 fighting men and 18 ships equipped with both light and heavy artillery.
+Pánfilo de Narváez was selected to lead the force with instructions to arrest Cortés and assume the government of the new territory on behalf of Velázquez.
+Instead, Narváez was easily defeated and Cortés persuaded most of the force to switch sides and join his invasion of the Aztec empire.
 The failed adventure was a disaster for Velázquez; he lost a substantial fortune invested in the fleet and left Cuba seriously depopulated and vulnerable to a Native uprising.